cni/rtfmri/neurofeedback.md

 # The neurofeedback script.

-At present, the main mechanism for neurofeedback is a Theremometer visualizer.
+At present, the main mechanism for neurofeedback is a Thermometer visualizer.

 ```
 BUFFER_SIZE     = 8 # How many trs to use in moving average for thermometer